Student Conduct Code

 - The conduct board shall hear cases that are referred by the Conduct Officer.
 The conduct board may impose sanctions up to and including expulsion from the university.
 The conduct board is appointed by the Conduct Officer and selected from a pool of members from the designated academic units.
 The Conduct Officer, who has no vote, chairs the conduct board.

 - The appeals board shall have the final decision in every case appealed.
-The appeals board, appointed by the Dean of Students in Student Affairs, is selected from a pool of faculty, staff, and students, who have been trained to be part of the Conduct Process.
+The appeals board, appointed by the Dean of Students in Student Affairs or designee, is selected from a pool of faculty, staff, and students, who have been trained to be part of the Conduct Process.
 The appeals board has jurisdiction to hear appeals of decisions of the Conduct Officer, or the conduct board that meet the criteria set forth in this policy.
 The Dean of Students chairs the appeals board and votes only in the situation of a tie vote.
 The decision of the appeals board will be final.
 If not appealed to the appeals board, the decision of the Conduct Officer or the conduct board shall be final.

 A complaint may be made by a student, a student organization, and a member of the Hamline community, or by Hamline University.
 A complainant who wishes to file a complaint may meet with the Conduct Officer to review the options available.
 Upon receipt of a written complaint, the Conduct Officer will conduct a preliminary inquiry into the nature of the complaint and the identity of the individuals and/or organizations involved.
 A complaint may be made against a student(s) or a student organization(s).
 In situations where appropriate, an investigation may be conducted.